Viscaweb/ViscaMeeting-Examples/ReverseProxy/kata/src/TestCatchEtag/Exercise.md

 ## Workflow
 * The user tries to reach the page: `EntryPoint.php` through the reverse proxy (`8989`)
-* This file is sending headers describing it can be saved in cache until: _Tue, 07 Mar 2017 05:00:00 GMT_
+* This file is sending headers describing it can be saved in cache until the etag value changes
 * The user will reach the reverse proxy (in our case, emulated by `ReverseProxy.php`)
 * The user must see the response content **and** headers provided by `EntryPoint.php`.

 ## Exercise
-* When a user hit the reverse proxy, you should check **by consuming the less resources you can** if the Etag has been modified, and if so, refresh the local version.
-* Write a test validating this workflow before making the implementation.
 * Make `ReverseProxy.php` able to return the content requested by the user.
 * Try parsing the headers provided by this request, and catch it.
 * You must return an header called `X-Cache` with two possible values: *MISS* and *HIT*.
+* Running the PHPUnit tests on `Test.php`, ensure your reverse proxy behave properly :clap:

 **If you're doing this exercise with PHP, you can run the server with the built-in PHP server:**